brunowmwm/Markowitz_portfolio/README.md

 ## About this project

 The objective of this project was to reconstruct a Finance 2 subject activity.
-I was somewhat displeased with the work I had sent initially, so i decided to optimize the code in a way that i could calculate the Markowitz portfolio optimization automatically, choosing any (and how many) stocks I would like.
+I was somewhat displeased with the work I had sent initially, so I decided to optimize the code in a way that I could calculate the Markowitz portfolio optimization automatically, choosing any (and how many) stocks I would like.

 Also, by creating a code that could adapt itself accordingly to a number of stocks who doesn't need to be previously set, I got to learn more about loops and the .format() function.